-Data quality services are focused on analyzing data in order to detect, identify, quantify and fix issues in the provided data.
+Data quality services are focused on analysing data in order to detect, identify, quantify and fix issues in the provided data.
 Type and source of issues are multiple and diverse.
-In this specific project, the use cases are focused on aggregated data from the European Network of Transmission System Operators for Electricity (ENTSO-E) [1], association of grid operators in Europe, and complementary on smart grids data from other use cases.
+In this specific project, the use cases are focused on aggregated data from the European Network of Transmission System Operators for Electricity (ENTSO-E) [1], association of grid operators in Europe, and complementary on smart grids data from other use cases out of the OneNet Project.
+More specifically, we are using hourly electricity data consumption from our own database, which is formed by 100.000 residential consumers of Spain, to pre-evaluate the accuracy of the method.